dylanfisher/forest/README.md

 - [ ] potentially speed up sass compilation by following pattern like this? http://blog.teamtreehouse.com/tale-front-end-sanity-beware-sass-import

 Settings
-- [ ] when updating featured image setting the home page cache didn't seem to get busted.
-Need to confirm this.
 - [ ] when a setting is referenced in production.rb precompiling assets fails
 - [ ] add documentation for how settings should be added.
 Right now they must be initialized from the i18n en:forest:settings yaml file.